 The diagnosis and treatment of the behaviors associated with attention-deficit/hyperactivity disorder (ADHD) predominantly involves pharmacological interventions.
 Many children experience significant negative side effects (e.g., appetite suppression, insomnia, headaches, stomachaches, irritability, and impaired height) from the initial and continued use of stimulant medication.
 Consequently, many parents are motivated to consider alternative treatments for ADHD such as neurofeedback.
-This paper presents an archival review of the improvements in auditory and visual attention and response control after 40 sessions of artifact-corrected neurofeedback for 51 children ages 6 to 17 with ADHD.
+This paper presents an archival review of the improvements in auditory adn visual attention and response control after 40 sessions of artifact-corrected neurofeedback for 51 children ages 6 to 17 with ADHD.
+Read the complete manuscript: Using Neurofeedback to Improve ADHD Symptoms in School Aged Children

 What is Neurofeedback?